Key Metrics for eCommerce Performance Analysis

 • Stock level optimization

-Real-time e commerce data analytics let you react fast when demand changes.
-For instance, you can shift budget to in-stock items, pause ads for low stock, and speed up replenishment.
+Real-time e commerce data analytics lets you react fast when demand changes.
+For instance, shift budget to in-stock items, pause ads for low stock, and speed up replenishment.
 This flexibility keeps your store competitive.

 Bestsellers and Underperformers

 Identifying bestsellers and underperformers guides your product plan.
-Bestsellers show what customers prefer, and they often point to new bundle or upsell ideas.
-Underperformers, on the other hand, show where you should act quickly.
+Bestsellers show what customers prefer and point to new bundle or upsell ideas.
+Underperformers reveal where you should act quickly.

-Start by checking product pages, prices, and images.
-Next, review reviews and returns to find common issues.
-Then decide what to do: improve the listing, test a new price, or stop reordering.
+Check product pages, prices, and images first.
+Next, review feedback and returns to find common issues.
+Decide what to do: improve the listing, test a new price, or stop reordering.
 When you use ecommerce data analytics this way, you protect cash flow and free space for better products.

 Key considerations